aws-samples/cilium-service-mesh-on-eks/README.md

 Application architecture is as shown below.

+APP ARCHICTURE DIAGRAM HERE / APP ARCHICTURE DIAGRAM HERE / APP ARCHICTURE DIAGRAM HERE

+The user accesses `Frontend` microservice, then `Frontend` microservice calls the `Product Catalog` service, and then `Product Catalog` service calls the `Catalog Detail` microservice.
+The `Catalog Detail` microservice is comprised of two different deployments which are actually identical.
+The reason we use two deployments is to demonstrate traffic management capabilities of service mesh at a later step.

-Use `kubectl get deployment,pod,service  -n workshop` to have a look at the resources that we deployed in the previous step.
+Use `kubectl get deployment,pod,service  -n workshop` to have a look at the resources deployed as part of the `Product Catalog Application`.

 ```bash
 NAME                             READY   UP-TO-DATE   AVAILABLE   AGE